carolekoziol/recipes/docs/main_course/general_tao_noodle_bowl.md

 ####

-1. Press the tofu to extract extra water (make it extra firm)
+1. Pressed the tofu to extract extra water (make it extra firm)
 2. Combine all ingredients in a bowl and mix well with a whisk.
 3. Cut the block of tofu into 10ish slices.
 Place the tofu into the marinade and let rest for at least 1 hour.
 4. Lay tofu slices out onto a parchment lined baking sheet and pour a small amount of the marinade over the tofu.
 5. Bake at 350 for 20-30 minutes, until most of the marinade has been baked into the tofu and it has darkened slightly.

-_Tags: Vegan, asian, tso, main_
+_Tags: Vegan, main_